quanghuy0497/My-Tmux-Config/README.md

 ## Setup custom Tmux Config

-1. Move the config file to the home directory or make a `~/.tmux.conf`:
+1. Move the config file to the home directory or create a `~/.tmux.conf` with my setting on this repo:
 ```bash
 mv tmux.conf ~/.tmux.conf
 ```